DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-07-13-notifications-users-with-multiple-organisation-access.md

 ---
 title: Notifications for users with access to multiple organisations
-description: Allowing accredited body users to choose which organisations they receive notifications about.
+description: Allowing accredited body users to choose which organisations they receive notifications about
 date: 2020-07-13
 tags:
   - PN013